Elliptic fibrations on K3 surfaces: Results by Piatetsky-Shapiro and Shafarevich about existence of elliptic fibrations on K3 surfaces

 the symmetry group of $\M(X)$, and then $\{\pm 1\}W^{(2)}(S_X)\rtimes A(\M(X))=O(S_X)$ is the semi-direct product.
-By the theory of arithmetic groups (or integral quadratic forms theory), then the fundamental domain for $O(S_X)$ is the same as the fundamental domain for $A(\M(X))$ in $\M(X)$, and it is a finite rational polyhedron.
+By the theory of arithmetic groups (or integral quadratic forms theory), then the fundamental domain for $O(S_X)$ is the same as the fundamental domain for $A(\M(X))$ in $\M(X)$.
+In particular, this fundamental domain is a finite rational polyhedron.

-It follows that {\it there exists only finite number of elliptic fibrations on $X$ up to the action of $A(\M(X))$}.
-Similarly, {\it there exists only finite number of non-singular rational curves on $X$ up to the action of $A(\M(X))$.} Moreover, for any isotropic element $c^\prime\in S_X$, there exists $w\in W^{(2)}(S_X)$ such that $\pm w(c^\prime)$ is $nef$.
+It follows that {\it there exists only a finite number of elliptic pencils on $X$ up to the action of $A(\M(X))$}.
+Similarly, {\it there exists only a finite number of non-singular rational curves on $X$ up to the action of $A(\M(X))$.} Moreover, for any isotropic element $c^\prime\in S_X$, there exists $w\in W^{(2)}(S_X)$ such that $\pm w(c^\prime)$ is $nef$.
 Thus {\it $X$ has an elliptic fibration if and only if the Picard lattice $S_X$ represents zero: there exists $0\not=x\in S_X$ with $x^2=0$}.
 In particular, this is valid if $\rho(X)\ge 5$.

-The fundamental result of \cite{PS} which is the corollary of Global Torelli Theorem for K3 surfaces which was proved in \cite{PS} is that the action of $\Aut X$ in $S_X$ has only finite kernel (see also \cite{RS} if $\cha k>0$), and for $\cha k=0$ it gives a finite index subgroup in $A(\M(X))$.
+The fundamental result of \cite{PS} which follows from the Global Torelli Theorem for K3 surfaces (also proved in \cite{PS}) is that the action of $\Aut X$ in $S_X$ has only finite kernel (see also \cite{RS} if $\cha k>0$), and for $\cha k=0$ it gives a finite index subgroup in $A(\M(X))$.
 In particular, for $\cha k=0$, up to finite groups, we have natural isomorphisms of groups:

 where $O^+(S_X)=\{\phi \in O(S_X)\ |\ \phi(V^+(X))=V^+(X)\}$ is the subgroup of $O(S_X)$ of index $2$.
 It follows that {\it for $\cha k=0$, a K3 surface $X$ has only finite number of elliptic fibrations and non-singular rational curves up to the action of the automorphism group $\Aut X$. } This is the same as for all $nef$ elements $h\in S_X$ with a fixed positive square $h^2>0$.